 It is important to be realistic when considering travel options and understand that for some individuals travel by car really is the only option.
 It is however still possible to travel by car in a sustainable manner.

 Electric vehicles are a more efficient way of converting fossil fuels into mechanical energy.
-The University operates one of the most sustainable fleets in the country with 25% of our vehicles being powered by electricity.
-The fleet and our Sustainable Logisitics Manager Monica Guise have been recognised nationally.
+The University operates one of the most sustainable fleets in the country with 40% of our vehicles being powered by electricity.
+The fleet has been recognised nationally.

 Electric vehicles are used for a range of services in and around campus including postal delivery and the new Nissan Leaf pool car utilised by the Estates team.

-The University has 3 vehicle electric charging points on campus that can be used free of charge by staff for their own vehicles.
-One is located at Munrow Sports Centre with two further charging points outside the Arts building.
-The University is looking to install more charging points for staff use in 2017.
+The University has 6 vehicle electric charging points on campus that can be used by staff to charge their vehicles.
+Some are also accessible to students and visitos.
 For more information on use of charging points please click here.